BOAT-COMPARATOR

 BOAT-COMPARATOR Guide

-Which boats can you rent without a license in France, with what limits, and at what price?
+Which boats rent without a license in France (up to 6 hp), where it is most enjoyable, and what it really costs (€100–250/day).
 Everything to know before booking.

 Good news: you don't need a license to taste life as a captain.
 In France, license-free rental is regulated and perfectly accessible — here are the rules of the game.